SAINT ANDRE HOME

 Saint Andre Home was started on Easter Sunday, 1940, by the Good Shepherd Sisters of Quebec.
 Since then, Saint Andre Home has offered experience, knowledge, and personal guidance to women, children and families.

-- The Center for Parenting and Play – offering counseling services for children and parents, play therapy, parenting time (supported visitation), parenting classes and open playtimes.
+- The Center for Parenting and Play – offering counseling services for children and parents, play therapy, parenting time (supported visitation) and parenting classes.